Enhancing Video Inpainting with Aligned Frame Interval Guidance: Discussion about Inference Time

 \section{Discussion about Inference Time}

-Regarding efficiency, we conducted a comparative analysis of inference time with VideoPainter, which is also capable of handling both video inpainting and editing tasks.
-Both VidSplice and VideoPainter are built upon the Image-to-Video (I2V) concept.
+Regarding efficiency, we conducted a comparative analysis of inference time with VideoPainter and VACE, which are also capable of handling video inpainting tasks.
+Both VidPivot and VideoPainter are built upon the Image-to-Video (I2V) concept.
 The pipeline's runtime includes the generation of the entire video, incorporating the initial frame's generation time.
-Notably, our VidSplice pipeline also encompasses the generation of anchor frames through reference inpainting.
+Notably, our VidPivot pipeline also encompasses the generation of anchor frames through reference inpainting.

 When processing a 49-frame video, the VideoPainter pipeline has an inference cost of approximately 2.55 seconds per frame.
-In contrast, our VidSplice can process a greater number of frames, up to 81, in a single inference, with a total inference cost of about 2.59 seconds per frame, which is comparable to VideoPainter.
+In contrast, our VidPivot can process a greater number of frames, up to 81, in a single inference, with a total inference cost of about 2.59 seconds per frame, which is comparable to VideoPainter.
 It is important to note that VideoPainter is constrained by the limitations of its base model, with a processing cap of 49 frames per video.
 This necessitates more frequent segmentation of video clips and multiple rounds of inference when processing real-world video data.
 This, in turn, would significantly increase the total processing time.
-Furthermore, because VideoPainter lacks mechanisms such as reference inpainting to maintain content consistency between clips, it introduces the latent issue of ID inconsistencies between preceding and succeeding clips.
-All comparative experiments were conducted using the same number and model of GPUs, and the model used for generating the initial frame was FLUX.1.Fill in all cases.
+VACE takes approximately 260s to perform inference on an 81-frame video.
+This inference time is also comparable to that of VidPivot, as both methods employ a ControlNet-like architecture.
+All comparative experiments were conducted using the same number and model of GPUs, and the model used for generating the initial frame is FLUX.1.Fill in all cases.